 It's only expensive to be vegan if you solely exist on vegan meat replacements and processed foods.
 If you prepare all of your meals from scratch and your diet consists of inexpensive beans, grains, vegetables, and fruit then it's considerably less expensive to be vegan.

 Check this out if you'd like to learn more about how to be vegan on a budget.

 It's extremely healthy to be vegan as long as you're mainly eating whole food plant-based healthy foods (check out this vegan food pyramid infographic to gauge which foods you should be eating the most and least of in a day).
 While vegan junk foods taste delicious, it's helpful during the transition period, and it's great for an occasional treat, it's not the most healthful option to eat every day.

 Speaking of being a healthy vegan, let's talk about vegan nutrition.

-Being vegan is a very healthful way to live.
-However, I’m not a nutritionist and I wanted to learn more about the food I was eating, so I did a lot of research which led me to this book, How Not To Die by Dr. Greger.
+Being vegan is a very healthy way to live.
+However, I'm not a nutritionist and I wanted to learn more about the food I was eating, so I did a lot of research which led me to this book, How Not To Die by Dr. Greger.

 This book is life-changing and I love how the book is set up.
 I also really appreciate that all of Dr. Greger's facts are backed up by scientific studies that you can look up.

 In the first half of the book, each chapter is about a different disease and how to prevent them with a vegan diet.
-In the second half of the book, each chapter is about a different food and what it does to your body when you consume it.
+In the second half of the book, each chapter is about different food and what it does to your body when you consume it.